-To accomplish this, I use a small watering can as shown in the photo below.
-An inexpensive watering can is usually all I need.
+To accomplish this, use a small watering can as shown in the photo below; an inexpensive watering can is all you’ll need.

 You can also use a succulent watering bottle with a thin tip if you’re watering a compact succulent arrangement in which all of your plants are packed tightly together.

-Lots of gardeners use this method and it’s a favorite because it prevents spills and messes, plus you can designate different amounts of water to different areas of the pot with a simple squeeze of the bottle.
+Plenty of gardeners use this watering method and it’s a favorite because it prevents spills, plus it’s easy to designate different amounts of water to different areas of the pot with a simple squeeze of the bottle.

-If you notice that your plant’s leaves are turning yellow and feel mushy to the touch (as shown below), then you’re over-watering your succulent.
+If you notice that your plant’s leaves are turning yellow and feel mushy to the touch (as shown below), then you’re over-watering your succulent – a common mistake.
 Yellow leaves indicate too much moisture, which means the leaves of your succulent are storing more water than they need.
 Unfortunately, the plant below began to rot due to too much moisture.

 While most succulents are drought-resistant, they actually don’t do well when placed in a full-sun area.
 This is why many people unintentionally kill their plants!

-It’s a misconception that succulents can tolerate long hours of intense heat and full sun.
+It’s a misconception that all succulents can tolerate long hours of intense heat and full sun.
 It’s also one of the first things to keep in mind when learning how to care for succulents.

-Succulents need about 4-6 hours of indirect sunlight each day; they prefer morning and indirect sunlight to direct afternoon sun, especially if you live in a climate where the temperatures reach above 90 degrees.
+Succulents actually need about 4-6 hours of indirect sunlight each day.
+They prefer morning and indirect sunlight to direct afternoon sun, especially if you live in a climate where the temperatures reach above 90 degrees.

-Unfortunately, succulents are prone to sunburn if they sit under direct sunlight for an extended period of time, so it’s best to keep them away from areas that aren’t protected by at least partial shade.
+Unfortunately, succulents are prone to sunburn if they sit under direct sunlight outdoors for an extended period of time, so it’s best to keep them away from areas that aren’t protected by at least partial shade during the day.

-These nutrients help the plant grow and it provides the food it needs to develop healthy stems and leaves.
+These three nutrients help the plant grow and develop healthy stems and leaves.
 They can even help revitalize a lackluster plant.
 Some succulent growers apply fertilizer once during the growing season, while others apply it once a month.
 (For more on why, how, and when to fertilize succulents, click over to my post here.)

 You won’t encounter a huge insect problem when you grow succulents, but you’ll need to look out for mealybugs.

-Mealybugs look like white, cotton-like mounds that sit atop succulent leaves and in between crevices of plants.
+Mealybugs on succulents look like white, cotton-like mounds that sit atop succulent leaves and in between crevices of plants.
 They spread very quickly so you’ll need to act fast.

-Fortunately, you can get rid of them easily and inexpensively.
+Fortunately, you can get rid of mealybugs on succulents quite easily and inexpensively.
 Whenever you see a mealybug on your plant, simply take a Q-tip and dip it into rubbing alcohol.
 Swipe away the mealybug with the Q-tip and you’re good to go!
-For a step-by-step post on how to get rid of mealybugs on your succulent, click here!
+For a step-by-step post on how to get rid of mealybugs on succulents, click here!

-If you want to learn how to care for succulents, then you’ll need to learn how to deal with dead, crispy leaves in your succulents.
+If you want to learn how to care for succulents, then you’ll need to learn how to deal with dead, crispy leaves in your plants.
 You may even find a few after you first purchase your succulents from the garden center.
 Don’t panic!
 This is going to become part of your succulents care routine.

 To get rid of these dry leaves, simply tug at them until they break off from the stem, then discard.

-If you find brown, shriveling leaves at the top or middle of your succulent plant, however, this usually means your plant is lacking moisture.
+If you find brown, shriveling leaves at the top or middle of your succulent plant, however, this usually means the succulents soil is in desperate need of moisture.
 Make sure to water your plant thoroughly and water again once the soil has gone dry.

-Remember that less is more when it comes to healthy succulents, so don’t try to do too much in the way of care.
+Remember that less is more when it comes to succulents care, so don’t try to do too much in the way of care.
 Soon, you’ll amass many different types of succulents and cacti for your new garden!